Frequently Asked Questions

 Yes! and no...

 Both switch kits use the same 4 hole binding pattern on the Switch Plate and Switch Pad location.
-The switch kits allow you to mount plates to your skis and move one pair of bindings between skis.
+This allows you to mount plates to your skis and move one pair of bindings between skis.
 Save cash for the bar.

 Nope, sorry.
 You'll need to remount with the BMF Switch Kit.